Mayor's Youth Academy

 Scott’s focus on making Fishers inviting to employers large and small has resulted in new economic development records being set each year since he took office.
 In the last four years, there have been more than 4,900 new jobs created and $500 million in new private investment.
 From attracting corporate headquarters to fostering the development of homegrown companies started by entrepreneurs at Launch Fishers, the growth of good-paying jobs in Fishers is significant.

 Scott serves in a variety of roles to promote policies important to Fishers’ success and to support causes important to community residents.
-He serves as the Chair of Aim’s Legislative Committee, and member of the Hamilton Southeastern School Foundation Advisory Council.
+He serves on the Federal Communications Commission’s Intergovernmental Advisory Committee, Indiana’s Behavioral Health Commission, and member of the Hamilton Southeastern School Foundation Advisory Council.

 Prior to becoming Mayor, Scott served as Fishers’ Town Manager and as an adjunct professor at the Indiana University-Purdue University Indianapolis School of Public and Environmental Affairs.
 He holds a Master’s degree in Public Affairs from Indiana University.

-Scott and his wife, Aunna, have two sons, Lincoln and Hudson.
-On the weekends, you can often find them enjoying the Fishers Farmers' Market and events at the Amp.
+Scott and his wife, Aunna, have three sons, Lincoln, Hudson, and Jackson.
+On the weekends, you can often find them enjoying the Fishers Farmers Market and events at the Nickel Plate District Amphitheater.